lee-lindley/PdfGen/README.md

 is indispensable for debugging and development.

 You do not have to deploy this package and tables.
 There is a compile directive in *PdfGen.sql* that must be set to turn it on.
-If you comment out that line, it will compile without this.
+If you comment out that line in the deploy script (along with the call to applog.sql), PdfGen.sql will compile just fine without it.

 # test_PdfGen.sql